szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 1. Add an image somewhere on the page.
 You can [learn how to add images here](https://www.w3schools.com/html/html_images.asp).
 Note that you will have to save the image within your project folder to be able to load it into your page.

-2. Using selectors, give the image [rounded corners](https://www.w3schools.com/css/css3_borders.asp) in JavaScript.
+2. Using selectors, give the image [rounded corners](https://www.w3schools.com/css/css3_borders.asp) in CSS or JavaScript.

 3. `Prompt()` the user whether the jokes on our page are good or bad.
 If the user responds with "bad", then change the header text to "The Worst Jokes Ever!".
 If the user responds with "good", keep the header text as "The Best Jokes Ever!".